Bay Area HVAC Replacement Estimate 2026

 | Best (Premium) | 20+ SEER2, 10+ HSPF2 | 97-98% AFUE | 20+ SEER2 | 30-50% more | Maximum comfort, lowest bills, variable-speed technology |

 California offers some of the most generous HVAC incentives in the country.
-Most rebates can be stacked together for maximum savings.
+Most rebates can be stacked together for maximum savings on your HVAC replacement.
 Heat pumps qualify for the most incentives.

 | Program | Amount | Eligibility | Expires | Notes |